ax-he/hijack-in-sbas/README.md

 # hijack-in-sbas
 This project is solely for conducting prefix hijack experiments in SBAS.
 The original repository can be found at https://github.com/netsys-lab/seed-emulator/tree/feature/scion-sbas/.

+The document of bgp prefix hijacking in seed-emulator can be found at https://github.com/seed-labs/seed-emulator/tree/master/examples/B04-bgp-prefix-hijacking.

 To run this experiment, you need to install the seed-emulator and the SCION framework.

 There are two methods to perform BGP prefix hijack operations.